 See the heritage sites

-Hoi An itself is a UNESCO World Heritage Site.
+Hoi An Ancient Town itself is a UNESCO World Heritage Site.
 The town is beautifully preserved with specific heritage buildings dotted in and around the Ancient Town centre.
 It’s easy to become mesmerised by the colourful facades.
 There are a few buildings that should be at the top of your bucket list to visit.

 The Japanese Bridge is one of the most famous structures within the Ancient Town.
 The bridge dates back to the 16th century when the Japanese community built the structure as a bridge between the city’s Japanese and Chinese quarters.